Table of contentsWhat is the rotational kinetic energy?Rotational kinetic energy formulaHow to calculate the rotational

-Rotational energy is a form of kinetic energy.
+Rotational energy is a form of kinetic energy (see kinetic energy calculator).
 It describes the energy of an object in motion.
-While regular kinetic energy was related to objects moving along a straight line, the rotational energy is linked with objects that are rotating.
-This is why, instead of a regular speed, we have to use angular velocity in our calculations.
+While regular kinetic energy is related to objects moving along a straight line, rotational energy is linked with rotating objects.
+That is why, instead of a linear speed, we have to use angular velocity in our calculations.

 Remember that if an object is both in translation (moving along a straight line) and rotation (turning around its axis), it has both regular and rotational kinetic energy.
-Therefore, to find out its total energy, you need to calculate both values and add them.
+Therefore, to find out its total energy, you must calculate and add both values.

 Rotational kinetic energy formula

-Just as potential energy can be calculated using the potential energy formula, the rotational kinetic energy can be expressed with a straightforward equation.
-In this case,
+Just as potential energy can be calculated using the potential energy formula, rotational kinetic energy can be expressed with a straightforward equation.
+In this case:

-- RE is the rotational kinetic energy, expressed in Joules.
+- RE – Rotational kinetic energy, expressed in joules;

-- I is the moment of inertia of the object, expressed in kg*m².
+- I – Moment of inertia of the object, expressed in kg·m²; and

-- ω is the angular velocity of the body, expressed in radians per second or in Hertz/RPM (revolutions per minute) after the appropriate units conversion.
+- ω – Angular velocity of the body, expressed in radians per second, hertz (rotations per second), or RPM (revolutions per minute) after the appropriate unit conversion.
 If you're not sure how to calculate this value for a body in rotary motion, head straight to our centrifugal force calculator to find out.

 How to calculate the rotational kinetic energy?

 Let's analyze the following example together: a wheel of radius R=0.5 m and mass M=1 kg is rolling along a track, making 30 revolutions per minute.
 What is its rotational energy?

-- First, we need to determine what is the angular velocity of the wheel.
-We know that it is equal to 30 RPM, what is equivalent to about 3.1416 rad/s.
+First, we need to determine the wheel's angular velocity.
+We know that it is equal to 30 RPM, which is equivalent to about 3.1416 rad/s.

-- Then, we need to calculate the moment of inertia of the wheel.
+Then, we need to calculate the wheel's moment of inertia.
 We already know its radius.
-As the wheel has the shape of a circle, its moment of inertia can be expressed with the equation
+As the wheel has the shape of a circle, we can express its moment of inertia with the equation:

 - Once we know both the angular velocity and the moment of inertia, all we have to do is plug them into the rotational kinetic energy formula: